cser017/NaturalNumberCalculator_Android/README.md

 # NEW_CALC
 This is android version of Natual Number Calculator.
-This is for further develop Android Chess Application
+This is for further development of Android Chess Application